Factual/braze-engine-integration-ios/README.md

 ### Tracking Factual Engine Circumstances

-Call the BrazeEngine method for sending a circumstance response to Braze in the circumstancesMet callback in FactualEngineDelegate.
+Call the BrazeEngine method for sending a circumstance response to Braze in the `circumstancesMet:` callback in `FactualEngineDelegate`.

 ```objective-c
 - (void)circumstancesMet:(nonnull NSArray<CircumstanceResponse *> *)circumstances {